Dangote refinery: The metaphysical jinx of impossibility in Nigeria

 IPMAN observed that Dangote refinery will mark the end of fuel scarcity in Nigeria but a beginning of a global competitive selling price,

-the four non functional existing Federal Government refineries in Nigeria are as stated below:
+For record purposes, the four non functional existing Federal Government refineries in Nigeria are as stated below:

 Old Port Harcourt Refinery; capacity 60,000 bpsd commissioned in 1965.

 Warri Refining and Petrochemical Company; capacity 125,000 bpsd commissioned in 1978.

 Kaduna Refining and Petrochemical Company; capacity 110,000 bpsd commissioned in 1980.

 New Port Harcourt Refinery; capacity 150,000 bpsd commissioned in 1989.